-Total OPEB Liability: The Authority's total OPEB liability as of September 30, 2019 was determined by an actuarial valuation as of October 1, 2018.
-The actuarial assumptions used in the October 1, 2016 and 2018 valuations were based on the results of an actuarial experience study dated August 23, 2017.
+Total OPEB Liability: The Authority's total OPEB liability as of September 30, 2020 was determined by an actuarial valuation as of October 1, 2018 rolled forward to September 30, 2019 measurement date.
+The actuarial assumptions used in the October 1, 2018 valuation was based on the results of an actuarial experience study dated August 23, 2017.